A31Nesta/Advent-Cursors-Linux/README.md

 # Advent Cursors Linux
-Scripts to automatically install noiireism's Hololive Advent cursors on Linux (KDE Plasma)
+Script to automatically install noiireism's cursors on Linux

+(Originally made for their Hololive Advent cursors)

 ## Usage
-1) Download the cursor from noiireism (for now Bijou or Shiori)
+1) Download the cursor from noiireism and extract the zip
-2) Extract the zip
-3) Download the script for your cursor (click on the file then download raw)
+2) Download `noiireCursorInstaller.sh` (click on the file then download raw)
-4) Place the script with the .ani files (and `chmod +x` if necessary)
+3) Place the script with the .ani files (and `chmod +x` if necessary)
-5) Run the script
+4) Run the script

 The cursor should be now installed
 ### On KDE